nejil0x1/job-portal/README.md

 This is a MERN stack project, which is created with Vite.
 And 'Styled-components' are used to style the pages.
+* Vite is used to create the project
 * Mongoose is used for creating the data models
 * React-Router is used for routing.
 * Nodemon is used as a 'devDependency'.